Top Artist Residencies 2026

 Resident of South West England (GB)

-Somerset (Sedgemoor, West Somerset, Taunton Deane, South Somerset, and Mendip) based artists
+For artists based in or connected to Sedgemoor, West Somerset, Taunton Deane, South Somerset, and Mendip

 Deadline